m-petrosyan/tms/README.md

 # TMS
 Task management system

+> Get more done, stress less with our task management system.

 Welcome to our task management website!
 Here's a guide on how to use platform:
 <ol>